w3c/wot-security/wot-security-metadata.md

 As OCF itself defines a set of standard introspection mechanisms to discover security metadata, rather than repeat it all we simply specify that the OCF model is used.

-TO DISCUSS: The other option here would be have a set of options available for CoAP security that are rich enough to describe the OCF security model.
-We probably want that anyway for non-OCF CoAP systems, so then this tag becomes a convenience for OCF.
-However, in that case, we should also add "convenience" tags for other CoAP-based standards (LWM2M, OMA, etc).

 ### API Key